heykiditsaaron/coffer-minecraft/docs/adapter-contract.md

 - assume item equivalence,
 - hide uncertainty,
 - introduce side effects into policy layers,
-- encode platform logic into Core types.
+- encode platform logic into Core types,
+- flatten mixed reality into a single dishonest declaration.

 Any such behavior is a contract violation.